CUBoulder-MCDB/master-to-main/README.md

 # Step 4
 # change the default branch on GitHub to main
 # https://docs.github.com/en/github/administering-a-repository/setting-the-default-branch
+#
+# change the default branch on a remote repo accessed by SSH
+ssh <to host storing your remote repo>
+cd <to repo directory>
+git symbolic-ref HEAD refs/heads/main

 # Step 5
 # delete the master branch on the remote